 • An abundance of fresh fruit and vegetables.
 Aim for 6-8 cups of vegetables and 2 small pieces or 1 cup of fruit daily.

-• Go for whole grains like spelt and oats, or gluten-free grains that have been soaked e.g. Quinoa, buckwheat, basmati, red, black or brown rice, amaranth or millet.
+• Go for whole grains such as spelt and oats, quinoa, buckwheat, basmati, red, black or brown rice, amaranth or millet.

 • All legumes and pulses must be soaked before cooking for 12-24 hours.
 Avoid tinned legumes unless tins are BPA free.
-Lentils, split peas, kidney beans, white cannellini beans, chickpeas, black beans, black eye peas etc. Consume 1x serve daily (unless suffering from digestive symptoms).
+Lentils, split peas, kidney beans, white cannellini beans, chickpeas, black beans, black eye peas etc. Try to include 1x serve daily (unless suffering from digestive symptoms).

 • Grass-fed and finished meats (1x weekly), poultry (2x weekly) and eggs (2 daily) as high in omega 3 which is anti-inflammatory.